5argon/AHLCG3mmDivider/README.md

 Assuming you know how to use Unity, you can use the project to generate custom dividers with any text and icons.
 These can help you understand the project structure faster :

-- Right click `Asset` menu has an asset called `GenSpec`, which the `Runner` on the scene has `GenSpec[]` exposed.
-Follow the script of `GenSpec` and you should understand the rest.
+- Right click `Asset` menu has an asset called `GenPdf`, which the `Runner` on the scene has `GenPdf[]` exposed.
+Follow the script of `GenPdf` and you should understand the rest.
-- When you enter Play Mode, `Runner` object will run a coroutine that "apply" the `GenSpec` one by one per frame.
+- In Play Mode, `Runner` object will run a coroutine that "apply" the `GenPdf` one by one per frame.
 You will see various graphics flashes rapidly.
 - The project has [Unity Recorder](https://docs.unity3d.com/Packages/com.unity.recorder@latest/manual/index.html) installed.
-By running the Recorder and use frame range mode, we can effectively export everything as it cycles to different graphics per frame.
-The frame range starts at 3, for some reason Unity lags for a few frames.
+Recorder is run by script instead of button in Unity UI, because this way I could vary the path and file name as desired.
 - Game view and Recorder should be set to 1098x804.
 (Becomes 93mm x 68mm at 300 DPI)
-- To make Recorder output file name according to `GenSpec` asset name, it can use `<Scene>` name placeholder.
-Then the code create a scene dynamically each frame and set it as active, "tricking" the recorder to name the file according to scene's name.
-(Which is actually the asset's name.)
+- [Localization package](https://docs.unity3d.com/Packages/com.unity.localization@latest) is also used, which has Google Sheet service connected to [this spreadsheet](https://docs.google.com/spreadsheets/d/1jA8786alNXLDSA-LVSh4HzJ6gza1JqO1_XyImz7ncaE/edit#gid=0).
+- Finally, it exits Play Mode immediately after everything is over.
+Therefore what you do to regenerate the `Dividers` folder is just press enter Play Mode and wait until it exits.